 Eric Lonergan joined M&G in 2006 as a member of Dave Fishwick's multi asset team.
-Eric is currently manager of the M&G Episode Defensive Fund, launched in September 2012, as well as co-manager of the M&G Episode Macro Fund, launched in 2010.
+Eric is manager or deputy manager of a number of M&G's multi asset funds.
 Prior to joining M&G, Eric was managing director and head of macro research at JP Morgan Cazenove.
 He has a BA in politics, philosophy and economics from Pembroke College, Oxford, and an MSc in economics from the London School of Economics.

 As if the stellar returns of bitcoin this year weren’t enough, the cryptocurrency gained more attention last night as JP Morgan CEO Jamie Dimon called it a ‘fraud’ that will eventually blow up.
 In this post, which originally featured on Eric Lonergan’s Philosophy of Money blog, Eric discusses… Read the article